FeatureBaseDB/featurebase-docs/docs/sql-guide/statements/statements-home.md

 # SQL Statements

-SQL statements can be executed in the Query editor.
+SQL queries can be run against FeatureBase tables in the following ways:

+{% include /sql-guide/sql-guide-supported-tools.md %}

 ## Before you begin